-In this chapter we propose a model for automating the tedious and time-consuming process of content-based electronic document filtering.
+In this paper we propose a model for automating the tedious and time-consuming process of content-based electronic document filtering.
 The model is based on a set of collaborating intelligent agents, which mediate between the sources and the targets of information.
-Emphasis is given the homogeneous treatment of electronic documents, personalization, automatic training, dynamic adaptation to the user needs and believability.
+Emphasis is given on the homogeneous treatment of electronic documents, personalization, automatic training, dynamic adaptation to the user needs and believability.

-Despite the fact that an implementation of the suggested model is still in a premature stage and that no substantial and trustworthy results from its use are yet available, the first experiences from its application to a journalist's office are encouraging.
-We believe that, in the future, intelligent agent technology will provide adequate solutions to a lot of problems concerning the automation of tasks that currently make us less productive, including the content-based filtering of electronic documents.
+Despite the fact that an implementation of the suggested model is still in a premature stage and that only few results from its use and evaluation are yet available, the first experiences from its application to a journalist's office are encouraging.
+We believe that, in the near future, intelligent agent technology will provide adequate solutions to a lot of problems in the area of office automation that decrease our productivity significantly.
+Content-based filtering of electronic multimedia documents is certainly one such problem.